Daniel Sentinelli

-Daniel "El Chacal" Sentinelli is an Argentine hacker.
+Daniel "El Chacal" Sentinelli (Buenos Aires, September 1965) is an Argentine hacker.
 He was one of the first hackers from the country to make his identity public, after he demonstrated for the FBI how easy it was to invade secret networks from the American Government.

 Life

 El Chacal began his activities as a hacker during the 80s.
-He was one of the founding members of the Piratas Unidos Argentinos, in 1986.
+He was one of the founding members of Piratas Unidos Argentinos in 1986.
 He was also part of the First Hacking Congress in Argentina, where he spoke about data cryptography using PGP.

 In the 90s, worried about the invasion of secret networks from the American government, the FBI sent one of their agents to their basis in Montevideo.
 El Chacal revealed his identity and made a public demonstration at a cybercafe on Belgrano of how easy it was to hack those systems.

 Sentinelli was one of the first Argentine hackers to make his identity public.
-After revealing his identity, he began working as a security consultant.
+Afterwards, he began working as a security consultant.
 He has worked for private companies and for the government.
 He is also a columnist of Dominio Digital.

+Piratas Unidos Argentinos

+Piratas Unidos Argentinos (PUA), translated as United Argentine Pirates, was the first known hacker group in Argentina and one of the pioneers in Latin America.
+Founded in 1986 by a group of youths including Sentinelli (alias "El Chacal") and Pablo Kleinman (alias "Doctor Trucho"), the collective focused on exploring and breaching computer systems, contributing to the emergence of hacker culture in the country.
+They are described as "conscious hackers" who operated collaboratively and self-taught, often working without formal resources in the early days of personal computing, driven by curiosity about modems and emerging digital networks.